yolk/valvat/README.md

     Valvat.new("DE345789003").exists?
     => true or false or nil

-*IMPORTANT* Keep in mind that the VIES web service might be offline at some time for some countries.
+*IMPORTANT* Keep in mind that the VIES web service might be offline at some time for all or some member states.
 If this happens `exists?` or `Valvat::Lookup.validate` will return `nil`.

-Visit [http://ec.europa.eu/taxation_customs/vies/viesspec.do](http://ec.europa.eu/taxation_customs/vies/viesspec.do) for more accurate information at what time the service for a specific country will be down.
+Visit [http://ec.europa.eu/taxation_customs/vies/viesspec.do](http://ec.europa.eu/taxation_customs/vies/viesspec.do) for more accurate information at what time the service for a specific member state will be down.

 It is also possible to bypass initializing a Valvat instance and check the syntax of a var number string directly with: